peteroupc/peteroupc.github.io/estimation.md

 > **Notes:**
 >
 > 1. _Algorithm D_ and _Algorithm E_ won't work in general when _f_(_x_) has jump discontinuities (this happens in general when _f_ is piecewise continuous, or made up of independent continuous pieces that cover all of \[0, 1\]), at least when _&epsilon;_ is equal to or less than the maximum jump among all the jump discontinuities (see also a [**related question**](https://stats.stackexchange.com/questions/522429)).
 > 2. _Algorithm E_ can be used to build so-called "[**approximate Bernoulli factories**](https://peteroupc.github.io/bernsupp.html#Approximate_Bernoulli_Factories)", or algorithms that approximately sample the probability _f_(_&lambda;_) given a coin with probability of heads of _&lambda;_.
 In this case, the stream of numbers should produce only zeros and ones (and thus follow the _Bernoulli distribution_), and _f_ should also be a continuous function.
-The approximate Bernoulli factory would work as follows: After running _Algorithm E_ and getting an estimate, generate a uniform random variate in [0, 1), then return 1 the number is less than the estimate, or 0 otherwise.
+The approximate Bernoulli factory would work as follows: After running _Algorithm E_ and getting an estimate, generate a uniform random variate in [0, 1), then return 1 if the number is less than the estimate, or 0 otherwise.
 > 3. _Algorithm D_ and _Algorithm E_ can be adapted to apply to streams outputting numbers in a bounded interval \[_a_, _b_\] (where _a_ and _b_ are known rational numbers), but with unknown mean, and with _f_ being a continuous function that maps [_a_, _b_] to [_a_, _b_], as follows:
 >
 >     - For each number in the stream, subtract _a_ from it, then divide it by (_b_ &minus; _a_).